 Foreign Trade Potential

 Many fresh fruits and processed products and spices have good export potential.
-Farmers can earn good amount of foreign money from the international trade.
+Farmers can earn a good amount of foreign money from international trade.

 Continuous Cash Flow

 Harvesting of most of the fruit is continuous in nature.
 Due to the perishable nature, it needs to be marketed immediately after harvest.
 This provides a source of a continuous flow of inputs and for other expenses of immediate nature as against agronomic crops which are harvested one time.

 List Of 35 Profitable Fruit Farming Business Ideas

 Aonla is an ancient fruit of Indian origin, which is associated with our tradition, culture, and heritage.
 The fruit is also closely linked with the Indian system of medicine, as it is used as an ingredient in more than 175 formulations of Ayurveda.
 Read More…